 PICTEK Gaming Mouse Wired [7200 DPI] [Programmable] [Breathing Light] Ergonomic Game USB Computer Mice RGB Gamer Desktop Laptop PC Gaming Mouse, 7 Buttons

-When choosing a gaming mouse, the polling rate is one thing you don’t want to miss out because it affects how responsive the mouse is relative to the on-screen pointer movement.
+When choosing a gaming mouse, the polling rate is one thing you don’t want to miss out on because it affects how responsive the mouse is relative to the on-screen pointer movement.
 It’s important to choose a mouse that gives you a broad range of options.